kletobias/kletobias.github.io/_projects/04_questionnaire.md

 have a high value if large deviations occur.<br>
 This is a summary, in individual cases these characteristics may be absent.

 The *RMSE* weakens the weighting of the quadratic denominator by taking the root of the whole term at the end.
-It is a metric that represents a tradeoff between penalizing large deviations and lack of consistency, in the direction of prioritizing consistency.
+It is a metric that represents a trade-off between penalizing large deviations and lack of consistency, in the direction of prioritizing consistency.

 ### L1 norm

 The L1 norm is the *L1_Loss* function here.
 The function is:
 $$\mathrm{L1_{Loss}}(\,ss_{3},label_{target})\, := |ss_{3} - label_{target}|$$
 for $ss_{s3}$ one sample of the independent variable, $label_{target}$ the ground truth.
 It calculates the absolute value of the distance between predicted label and actual target label.
 The function will only output values, that are not 0 for instances where the predicted label is different from the target label.
-The L1_Loss function induces a bias on the model, by prefering a few weights to be different from 0, while most others are set to 0 by the model.
+The L1_Loss function induces a bias on the model, by preferring a few weights to be different from 0, while most others are set to 0 by the model.
 It is used in some types of regression, such as *lasso regression*, that uses *L1-regularization*.
-A side effect of this is regularizaion is that is performs feature selection, which can be desireable.<br>
+A side effect of this is regularization is that is performs feature selection, which can be desirable.<br>
 <br>
 In contrast to the *L1-regularization*, the *L2-regularization* places an outsize penalty on large components of the weight vector.
 This biases our learning algorithm towards models that distribute weight evenly across a larger number of features.
 In practice, this might make them more robust to measurement error in a single variable.